 Types of miscarriage and their symptoms

-- Chemical pregnancy: Many miscarriages take place because the fertilized egg fails to fully and properly implant in the uterine lining.
-This kind of miscarriage often occurs before a person is necessarily aware that they had become pregnant.
-In a miscarriage related to chemical pregnancy, the lost fertilized egg and pregnancy tissue may be mistaken for a person’s next menstrual period, and they may therefore be unaware of miscarrying.
+Many miscarriages take place because the fertilized egg fails to fully and properly implant in the uterine lining.
+These miscarriages often occur before people are necessarily aware of their pregnancies.
+In miscarriages related to chemical pregnancy, the lost fertilized egg and pregnancy tissue may be mistaken for a person’s next menstrual period, and they may therefore be unaware of miscarrying.

-A miscarriage can be complete or incomplete, depending on whether all or part of the fetal matter and pregnancy tissue passes out of the body after the miscarriage begins:
+A miscarriage can be complete or incomplete, depending on whether all or part of the fetus and pregnancy tissue passes out of the body after the miscarriage begins: 6

-- Complete miscarriage: The entirety of the fetal matter and pregnancy tissue pass out of the uterus naturally and rapidly through the cervix, the lowest part of the womb, connecting it to the vagina, after the miscarriage begins.
-Pain, bleeding and cramping will typically be experienced as the fetal matter and pregnancy tissue are passed.
+The entirety of the fetal matter and pregnancy tissue pass out of the uterus naturally and rapidly through the cervix, the lowest part of the womb, connecting it to the vagina, after the miscarriage begins.
+Pain, bleeding and cramping will typically be experienced as the fetus and pregnancy tissue are passed.
 There is usually no need for further medical treatment, and doctors will advise on appropriate aftercare and possible psychological interventions to help a person process the experience of miscarrying.